anonfedora/Bittikket/README.md

 - Generate Lightning invoices
 - Monitor invoice payment status
 - Build a modern UI for Lightning payments
+- Explore Bitcoin blockchain data in real-time
+- Monitor mempool statistics and transaction fees

 ## Prerequisites

 - Node.js v18 or later
 - Access to an LND node (we use [Polar](https://lightningpolar.com/) for development)
+- Access to a Bitcoin Core node
 - Basic understanding of TypeScript and React
-- Basic understanding of the Lightning Network
+- Basic understanding of the Lightning Network and Bitcoin blockchain

 ## Getting Started